Freedom of religion in Kazakhstan: Hare Krishna

 Karasai district officials continued their legal actions against the Hare Krishna properties throughout the winter and spring of 2007.
 Government officials in Astana, including the RIC and the human rights ombudsman, pledged to resolve the situation through dialogue, including a possible agreement to provide the Hare Krishnas with an alternate property.
 Nonetheless, on June 15, 2007, Karasai district officials again brought a demolition crew to the commune and destroyed an additional 12 homes, destroying many possessions and leaving the residents homeless.
 At the end of the reporting period, the situation remained tense and unresolved, and the Hare Krishnas continued to allege judicial violations by local officials and unresponsiveness on the part of the government.

 Although many observers believed the Karasai district government's actions were motivated primarily by a financial interest in the land, the Hare Krishnas claimed the local government targeted them because they are a nontraditional religious community.
 Local officials criticized the Hare Krishnas as an illegitimate and threatening religious group.
 In an April 25, 2006, television interview, a local official from the Karasai akimat stated that the Hare Krishnas were dangerous for the country and "not accepted as a religion."

 Only homes owned by Hare Krishnas were targeted for demolition, though the Hare Krishnas claimed that other homeowners faced similar legal circumstances.
 The government characterized the issue as a legal dispute, noting a series of court rulings that the land should revert to the Karasai regional government, because the farmer from whom Hare Krishna followers had purchased the land in 1999 did not hold title, and thus the land had not been properly privatized.

 Orthodox Church

 The other big minority of people in Kazakhstan belong to the Orthodox Group.
-As it is widely known, many Russians lives in the South of Kazakhstan.
+As it is widely known, many Russians live in the South of Kazakhstan.